gurvinder/nodejs-backend/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d9/Node.js_logo.svg/1200px-Node.js_logo.svg.png" width=400 height=200> <img src="https://upload.wikimedia.org/wikipedia/commons/6/64/Expressjs.png" width=450 height=150>

 ## Setting up an express server using node.js ##
-This is the default source code for a bare-bones express server running on node.js as written by Gurvinder Singh.
+This is the default source code for a bare-bones express server running on node.js.
 This code was written for the proposes of providing a basic template to allow simple plug & play usage and easy scaleability for adding multiple webpages for routing REST requests.
 This code will be changed for various reasons including but not limited to adding/deleting routes, modules, etc.

 * [Getting Started](#getting-started)
   * Main Application File